What is Cyber Threat Intelligence?

 What resources are available to learn more?

 Well, well, well.
-You’re never going to believe this… but I happened to have a repository right here.
+You're never going to believe this… but I happen to have a repository right here.